nicolarevelant/italian-draughts/src/README.md

 A 8x8 grid panel that represents a chessboard.

+### Chessboard::WorkerThread : wxThread

+This class is used to call MatchManager's methods asynchronously.

 ## MatchManager

-This class handle matches interacting with a ChessboardGrid
+This class handles 1 or more matches

 ## GameUtils

 This class provides a static method to find all possible moves from a specific pieces' disposition and a static method to calculate the best move the PC can make (Minimax algorithm)

-### GameUtils::WorkerThread : wxThread

-This class provides a simple way to calculate the best move for PC using a separate thread that calls the 'calculateBestMove' static method of GameAlgorithm

 ### GameUtils::Move